JosepLleal/PsychoGames/README.md

 ## Controls:

+#### Main functionalities:

 Arrows: Move Player (Up, Down, Right or Left)

+Space: Shoot (With both the spaceship and the tentacles).
+Can be held to shoot without spamming the key.

+ESC: Close Game (Finish the execution of the program, similar to Alt+F4)

+#### Debugging functionalities:

 WASD Keys: Move Camera ('W' up, 'S' down, 'D' right and 'A' left)

-Space: Shoot (With both the spaceship and the tentacles)

 F1: Show/Hide Colliders (Also called hitbox, colours depen on the type of the collider)